Liam-Stow/CompAutonPractice/README.md

-A repository of FRC Java projects, copied from the WPILib examples but with their autonomous routines removed.
+A repository of FRC projects, copied from the WPILib examples but with their autonomous routines removed.
-Use these as practice for helping other teasm setup simple drive forward autos at comp.
+Use these as practice for helping other teams setup simple drive forward autos at comp.